ebi-gene-expression-group/db-scxa/README.md

 On every run of the `run_tests_with_containers.sh` the container database will be deleted and re-created.

 ## How to test it v2 (only db in container)
-- Start an empty postgres 10 database through a container or any other mean:
+- Start an empty Postgres 11 database through a container or any other mean:

 ```bash
 docker run -e POSTGRES_PASSWORD=lasdjasd -e POSTGRES_USER=user -e POSTGRES_DB=scxa-test -p 5432:5432 -d postgres:10.3-alpine